yogitasn/SpringBoard-GuidedDataIngestion/README.md

 ## General Info
-This project is Data Ingestion of Guided Capstone project
+This project is Data Ingestion step of Guided Capstone project

 ## Description
 Spring Capital data sources come from stock exchange daily submissions files in a semi-structured text format.
 This means